A better way to convert text to a smart object in Photoshop

 Applying a filter to the text

-With our type now converted to a smart object, one of the things we can do is apply a filter to the text.
+With the type now converted to a smart object, we can apply a filter to the text.
+I'll apply the Gaussian Blur filter.

 Selecting the Gaussian Blur filter in Photoshop